lnguy7/cs225FinalProject/report.md

     BTreeNode::getLanguage()-
         This function is the getter for the language of the streamer whose node we are accessing.
 Returns the private string variable languages_.
     BTreeNode::setStreamerData()-
         This function allows us to change or set the streamer data for a BTree node.
 It takes the streamer_id, the viewcount, and the language as parameters and changes the private variables that are in the BTree node.
+This function is tested in the test case labeled "Testing the Btree setter" where it checks to see if the data can properly be changed inside of a node.
     BTree(csvfile)-
+        This is one of the constructors for our BTree class.
+It takes a ReadCSV file, and then reads from the vectors in this object to construct all of the nodes for the BTree.
+It does this by looping through the vector of streamer data and using the BTreeNode constructor to make the node, and then adds them all to a vector to store the nodes in the BTree.
     BTree(vector)-
-    getBTree()-
+        This is one of the constructors for our BTree class.
+It takes a vector containing all of our streamer data, and then reads from this vector to construct all of the nodes for the BTree.
+It does this by looping through the vector of streamer data and using the BTreeNode constructor to make the node, and then adds them all to a vector to store the nodes in the BTree. getBTree()-
+        This function accesses the vector of BTreeNodes that represents our entire BTree by returning the b_tree private variable.
+Returns a graphical represenation of all the streamers.
     MergeSort()-
     MergeVectors()-